What Is a Waiver of Extradition?

 Why Would the Accused Consent to a Waiver of Extradition?

-There are many reasons why an individual may find it preferable to waive extradition proceedings.
+There are a number of reasons why someone may prefer to waive extradition proceedings.
 The main reason is that the facts are undisputed, and the defendant is attempting to show the other country or U.S. state that they are willing to cooperate.

-Waivers are similarly requested because the defendant hopes he or she will receive leniency in their proceedings and ultimate sentence.
+Waivers are similarly requested because the defendant hopes they will receive leniency in their proceedings and ultimate sentence.

-Nevertheless, a lot depends on the countries or states involved and the offenses alleged in the extradition request.
-For instance, it can impact subsequent requests and procedures followed by the requesting authority as well as bail proceedings.
+Nevertheless, a large amount depends on the countries or states involved and the offenses alleged in the extradition request.
+For example, it can impact subsequent requests and procedures followed by the requesting authority as well as bail proceedings.

-Because of this, the decision or whether or not to pursue an extradition waiver can be a confusing one.
+As a result, the decision of whether or not to pursue an extradition waiver can be a confusing one.
 Our team of attorneys can explain whether it is better to waive or challenge the extradition process.

 Get in touch with a qualified attorney knowledgeable in all aspects of extradition waivers for your unique case.